 IUCN Conservation Status | Not listed |

-The vertically oriented web usually has a signal thread which vibrates when a prey is captured and the spider then come out to devour it.
+The vertically oriented web usually has a signal thread that vibrates when a prey is captured and the spider then comes out to devour it.

 Also known as | Pumpkin spider |